-By 2017, 70.7 percent of U.S. companies will use Instagram for marketing, edging out Twitter for the first time.
+By 2017, 70.7 percent of U.S. companies will use Instagram, edging out Twitter Marketing for the first time.
 All aboard the Instagram train, the smart brands are leaving the station.

 Top brands post 4.9 times per week on Instagram, an increase of more than 50% over 2015

 A social media study conducted by Forrester in 2016 reviewed how the top 50 global brands market on social networks.
 Forrester evaluated 11.8 million user interactions on 2,489 posts made by 249 branded profiles and collected data on how many top brands use each social network, how many fans they’ve collected, how often they post, and how often users interact with their posts.
 They found that the average number of Instagram followers for a top brand is now over 1 million, almost five times higher than in 2015.

 Top brands now post 4.9 times per week on Instagram, an increase of more than 50 percent over 2015.
 Have you wondered how frequently you should be posting on Instagram?
 If you want to become a top brand, about five times per week is your answer.

 60% of the top brands on Instagram use a consistent filter

 Creating a look for your brand on Instagram can give your content identity and recognition.
 A visual social media report from WebDam found that 60 percent of the top brands on Instagram use the same filter for every post.